louisllw/strand-chat/README.md

 - `JWT_SECRET`: random string used to sign login tokens (keep it private)
 - `CLIENT_ORIGIN`: comma-separated list of allowed frontend URLs, e.g. `http://localhost:8080,http://192.168.1.168:8080`
 - `PORT`: defaults to `3001`
+- `LOG_DB_TIMINGS`: set to `true` to log per-query timings

+Server JSON payload limit is 30 MB (`server/index.js`).

+## Images and storage

+- Profile avatar/banner fields store a URL or a data URL string in the `users` table.
+- Uploading an image in settings performs client-side cropping and resizing, then saves the data URL.
+- If you want to host media externally, replace the stored value with your CDN/storage URL.

 ## Common setup issues